WU82777/Timu/README.md

 What is the largest decimal number that can be represented by an unsigned 3-bit binary number?
 Your answer must only contain decimal digits.

+Question 241 pts
+Category: Bitwise Arithmetic

+C++ has the following bitwise operators, & (and), | (or) and ~(not).

+What is the decimal value of the expression, 19 & ~(8 - 1), if all numbers are represented in 8-bit two's complement.
+Your answer must start with an initial sign, + or -.
+The rest of your answer must only contain decimal digits.

 Question 251 pts
 Category: Bitwise Arithmetic